 Schwartz & Plante is pleased to offer the following resources during the Covid-19 pandemic:

-Additionally, the lawyers at Schwartz and Plante are pleased to provide the following Covid-19 FAQ’s:
+Additionally, the lawyers at Schwartz & Plante are pleased to provide the following COVID-19 FAQ’s:

 3. I’m uncomfortable meeting in person.
 Can I still hire your firm to represent me?Yes.
 We are capable of providing entirely virtual and paperless service to our clients from the comfort of their own homes.
 We are able to meet via telephone, email, or video-conferencing.
 We are able to use email and Google documents to handle drafting and signing of papers, and we are able to take payment via the telephone, so that all of our essential services can be provided without making someone have to leave their own home.

 4. Does the Governor’s Stay at Home Order cancel our court order?Generally, No. It does not.
 However, many of the details of what should be happening with your children’s parenting schedules are case specific.
 If you have questions about what your parenting plan requires, or how to implement it during this pandemic, the lawyers at Schwartz & Plante are here to help.
 We can review existing court orders and offer guidance as to next steps, as well as deal with emergency matters that relate to parenting time.
 Additionally, Schwartz & Plante is able to work with other lawyers to negotiate and implement changes to your children’s schedule, by mutual agreement.